benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 - potential icebreaker: what's the best assessment task you've ever done (or set)

-- invite specific people outside of the culture lab
+- invite specific people outside of the culture lab (cc reimagine@anu.edu.au)

 ### TODO by the end of the day